Web site: https://med.stanford.edu/radiology.html

 Students undertake investigations sponsored by individual faculty members.
 Prerequisite: consent of instructor.

-RAD 201SI.
+RAD 202.
 Introduction to Cardiac Image Processing Techniques.
 1 Unit.

 RAD 206.
 Mixed-Reality in Medicine.
 3 Units.

-Mixed reality uses transparent screens to place virtual objects in the user's field of vision such that they can be aligned to and interact with actual objects, which has tremendous potential for medical applications.
-This course aims to teach the basics of mixed-reality device technology, and to directly connect engineering students to physicians for real-world applications.
-Student teams would compete two projects (1) developing new mixed-reality technology and (2) applying mixed-reality to solve real medical challenges.
+Mixed reality uses transparent displays to place virtual objects in the user's field of vision such that they can be aligned to and interact with actual objects.
+This has tremendous potential for medical applications.
+The course aims to teach the basics of mixed-reality device technology, and to directly connect engineering students to physicians for real-world applications.
+Student teams would compete guided assignments on developing new mixed-reality technology and a final project applying mixed-reality to solve real medical challenges.
 Prerequisites: (1) Programming competency in a language such as C, C++. or Python.
 (2) A basic signal processing course such as EE102B (Digital Signal Processing).
 A medical imaging course, while not required, will be helpful.
 Please contact the instructors with any questions about prerequisites.

 RAD 220.
 Introduction to Imaging and Image-based Human Anatomy.
 3 Units.